SUBSCRIBE

 1st June 2026

-On the evening of Wednesday 12 August 2026, Mallorca will be one of the best places in Europe to watch a total solar eclipse.
-The Moon will completely block the Sun for around one minute and 36 seconds.
-A total solar eclipse at sunset, over open sea, from one of Europe’s most reliably sunny coastlines – the combination of all three is exceptionally rare.
+On the evening of Wednesday 12 August 2026, Mallorca will be one of the best places in Europe to watch a total solar eclipse, the Moon will completely block the Sun for around one minute and 36 seconds.
+It’s the combination that makes this one rare: a total eclipse at sunset, over open sea, from one of Europe’s most reliably sunny coastlines.
+Three things that almost never line up together.

-It’s the first total solar eclipse visible from Spain since 1905, and the next one visible from Spanish soil won’t come until 2053.
-For most people, this will be the only total solar eclipse they ever see from Mallorca.
+It’s the first total solar eclipse visible from Spain since 1905, and most people alive today will never get another chance to see one from Mallorca.
 If you’re on the island that evening, or planning to be, here’s what you need to know.

 What makes this one special

-Most total solar eclipses happen with the Sun high in the sky.
-This one occurs right at the end of the day, with the Sun less than three degrees above the horizon when totality hits.
-The eclipsed Sun will appear larger and distorted by the atmosphere, the corona (the halo ring around it) will glow against the darkening sunset sky, and the whole thing will be framed by open sea if you’re in the right place.
+Most total solar eclipses happen with the sun high overhead.
+This one is different: it happens at the very end of the day, with the sun less than three degrees above the horizon by the time totality begins.
+That low angle changes what you’ll actually see.
+The atmosphere will distort the eclipsed Sun and make it look larger than usual, its corona, the pale halo ring around it, will glow against an already-darkening sunset sky, and if you’re in the right spot, the whole scene will be framed by open sea.

 Port de Sòller at sunset in August

 Total solar eclipses are rare.
-Clear-sky total solar eclipses are rarer still.
-Many people in the UK remember the August 1999 eclipse – and many remember missing most of it because of cloud cover.
-In April 2024, a total eclipse crossed the United States, but again, weather conditions varied dramatically along the path.
-Mallorca’s unique advantage is not just that it lies in the path of ‘totality’ – the moon completely blocking the sun – but that August is usually one of the island’s driest and sunniest months.
-Weather modellers put the chance of clear skies on the west coast at around 75% – about as good as it gets anywhere on the entire eclipse path, the majority of which passes over open ocean.
+Clear-sky ones are rarer still, weather usually gets in the way.
+Mallorca’s advantage isn’t just being in the path of totality, it’s that August is one of the island’s driest, sunniest months.
+Weather modellers put the chance of clear skies on the west coast at around 75%, about as good as it gets anywhere on the path, most of which crosses open ocean.

 What to expect

-In the hour or so before totality, the Moon gradually moves across the face of the Sun – this is the partial phase, and you’ll need your eclipse glasses to watch it.
+In the hour or so before totality, the Moon gradually moves across the face of the Sun – this is the partial phase, and you’ll need your eclipse glasses to watch it safely.

-In the final minutes before totality, accounts from eclipse chasers often describe a noticeable temperature drop, birds going quiet, and streetlights flickering on automatically.
+In the final minutes before totality, accounts from eclipse chasers (yes – it’s a thing!) often describe a noticeable temperature drop, birds going quiet, and streetlights flickering on automatically.
 The landscape takes on a strange twilight quality despite it being early evening.
 Then the Moon covers the Sun completely – for around 90 seconds in Mallorca – the sky darkens, and the Sun’s corona becomes visible: the outer atmosphere of the Sun, normally invisible, glowing as a soft white ring.
 Planets and stars may appear.

 • Partial eclipse begins: approximately 19h38